 There are three judges to appeal to in the DPPt Contest Mode.
 Each one has a separate Voltage meter.
 The two side judges will increase your appeal by +5 if you max out their Voltage (Voltage: 5); the main/lead judge will increase your appeal by +8 if you max out his Voltage (Voltage: 5).

 This mode emulates the in-game contests in the ORAS games.
 They strongly resemble RSE contests, even more so than DPPt contests do.
 Four coordinators are still required, the contests still last five rounds, appeal order is still determined the same way as in RSE, and every appeal effect in RSE is also present in ORAS.
+The ORAS move list is found here.
 Besides three new types of appeals (used by moves such as Aeroblast, Crafty Shield, and Fake Tears), new effects and attributes for old moves, and a new list of combos (viewable on the ORAS movelist), these mechanics are only present in ORAS contests:

 Just like in RSE, using the same attribute appeal as the contest awards the appealer one point and increases the CM by one, and using a compatible attribute has no additional effect.
 If an incompatible appeal is used in an ORAS contest, the appealer loses one point in addition to the CM being lowered by one.
 The incompatible appeal loses a point even if the CM is at 0.